Easy and low maintenance gardening tips for cat lovers

-This guest post has been written by gardener Graham Clarke
+This post was originally written by gardener Graham Clarke but has been updated.

-For many of us, the thought of taking it a bit easier in the garden is, perhaps, just what the doctor ordered.
-This is more likely to apply if you’re elderly or unwell but, equally, time-poor professionals or those with young families – or demanding cats – to look after, need also to look at ways of reducing both the time spent and the hard graft in the garden.
+For many of us, the thought of taking it a bit easier in the garden is a welcome thought.
+This is likely to apply if you’re elderly or unwell but equally, working millennials and those with young families – or demanding cats – to look after, need also to look at ways of reducing both the time spent and the hard graft in the garden.

 1. Keep it informal

 Go for an ‘informal’ look where beds and borders are filled with a mixture of plants.
 Formal gardens, where there are straight lines to the lawn edges, rows of bedding plants in summer and not a weed in sight, are great – but these types of ‘perfect’ gardens are incredibly time-consuming.

 Informal gardens are where shrubs and border plants flow into each other.
 There are curvy lines that do not need to be tended quite so often.
 And your cat will appreciate the better cover that these sorts of borders offer.

 Informal planting and hard landscaping (no lawn).
 Photo by Graham Clarke